-- Remote desktops with higher resolutions are scrollable/scalable in both window and fullscreen mode.
+- Remote desktops with higher resolutions are scrollable/scalable in both window and fullscreen modes.

 - Supports viewport fullscreen mode; here the remote desktop automatically scrolls when the mouse moves over the screen edge.

-- Also supports floating toolbar in fullscreen mode; enables you to switch between modes, toggle keyboard grabbing, minimize and beyond.
+- Also supports a floating toolbar in fullscreen mode; enables you to switch between modes, toggle keyboard grabbing, minimize, and beyond.

 - Offers tabbed interface, optionally managed by groups.

-- Also offers tray icon, allows you to quickly access configured connection profiles.
+- Also offers a tray icon, which allows you to quickly access configured connection profiles.